 Ranked Choice Voting: More choices and more power for voters in a single election.

 Over two million people use ranked choice voting (RCV, or “instant runoff voting”) to elect their local officials, up from less than 100,000 in 2003.
-With FairVote's help, RCV has passed as a ballot measure in at least one city in eight of the past 12 years, including Memphis (TN), Oakland (CA) and Minneapolis (MN).
-In November of 2016, the state of Maine voted to adopt ranked choice voting for all statewide elections, becoming the first state to do so.
+With FairVote's help, RCV has passed as a ballot measure in at least one city in eight of the past 12 years, including Memphis (TN), Oakland (CA) and Minneapolis (MN), and had key advances at the state level.

 Acting on a FairVote proposal, Alabama, Arkansas, Mississippi and South Carolina used RCV for overseas voters in congressional primary elections in 2014.
 Overseas voters in Louisiana cast RCV ballots in all of their November elections for U.S. Senate and U.S. House that had more than two candidates.